nedonse/nes-emulator/README.md

 The MOS6502 is a little-endian 8-bit processor with a 16-bit address memory bus.

 It features 2 KB of internal RAM which is mirrored 3 times to occupy the addresses `$0000-$1FFF`.
-The remaining address space is reserved for I/O, PPU registers, and other buffers.
+The remaining address space is reserved for I/O, PPU cpu_registers, and other buffers.

-The MOS6502 processor has a handful of registers:
+The MOS6502 processor has a handful of cpu_registers:
 - `pc`: 16-bit program counter.
 - `sp`: 8-bit stack pointer.
 The stack pointer is only an 8-bit address, and is interpreted as an offset from `$0100`, which is the start of the 256-byte page reserved for the stack.
 - `acc`: 8-bit accumulator.
 Used for arithmetic operations.